mattermost/docs/source/deployment/sso-saml-okta.rst

 	.. image:: ../../source/images/okta_1_new_app.PNG

 4. Enter **General Settings** for the application, including ``App name`` and ``App logo`` (optional).
-It is recommended to display the application icon to users, including in the Okta Mobile app.
+It's recommended to display the application icon to users, including in the Okta Mobile app.

-  If you’d like to use a Mattermost logo for the application, you are free to download one `from our page <http://www.mattermost.org/brand-guidelines/>`__.
+  If you’d like to use a Mattermost logo for the application, you can download one `from our page <http://www.mattermost.org/brand-guidelines/>`__.

 	.. image:: ../../source/images/okta_2_general_settings.PNG